diviprakashpc/diviprakashpc/README.md

 <!--[![Website](https://img.shields.io/badge/Text-Text-green?style=flat-square)](https://google.com)-->
 ## Your short description
 - 🔭 I’m currently working on - Self project of a Password Manager.
-- 🌱 I’m currently learning - Firebase.
+- 🌱 I’m currently learning - Firebase and React Native.
 - 👯 I’m looking to collaborate with - anyone who matches my interests.
 - 💬 Ask me about -  You can ask me anything regarding Web Development and Data Structures&Algorithms.
 - 🥅 2023 Goal - Work in a team and contribute to an open source project.